daschablume/g2p_correction/README.md

 # Grapheme to phoneme: correction using user interface

-Powered by matcha-tts and retrained mfa model (since matcha is using espeak).
+Powered by matcha-tts and *retrained montreal forced alignment model (*since matcha-tts is using espeak).

 ## How to install: ##
   (was tested on Mac Mojave)